aoloe/bin_etc/install_debian_testing.md

   - claws-mail
   - ncftp
   - zeal (offline documentation)
-- copy over the ~/.ssh/ directory
 - edit .vimrc to use bin-etc
-- edit the xterm settings according to bin-etc
+- (edit the xterm settings according to bin-etc)
 - configure the ssd using by editing the fstab and reducing the swap:
   - add to /etc/sysctl.conf
         # Sharply reduce swap inclination